Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 # The Pytest Cookbook - *recipes with videos and repos*

+## Motivation

+I really enjoy coming a across a resource that helps me understand a subject and that has a repo of the code that works 'out of the box' and additionally a video explainer rather than just an article.

+I have created or collected such resources and combined them into a 'book', citing references where appropriate.

 ## Purpose of this book

 1. To provide a number of ready built and congfigurable FULL STACK PYTHON TEST FRAMEWORK, (PFS), comprising of over 200 highly commented test templates for developers to adapt to their own needs along with resource links that have helped me greatly, as well as integration of these into the frameworks.